sat-utils/sat-api-browser/README.md

 ## Intent
 The STAC `api-spec` provides a powerful interface for querying and filtering data represented as STAC catalogs.
-But constructing appropriate queries to find datasets that meet your criteria can be difficult when done manually do to the verbose query language.
-The `sat-api-browser`'s intent is to simplify this query construction by providing a UI which lets users use STAC extension [schemas](https://github.com/radiantearth/stac-spec/tree/master/extensions) to build and validate queries with a simple UI.
+But constructing appropriate queries to find datasets that meet your criteria can be difficult when done manually due to the verbose query language defined by the standard.
+The `sat-api-browser`'s intent is to simplify this query construction by providing a UI which lets users use STAC extension [schemas](https://github.com/radiantearth/stac-spec/tree/master/extensions) to build and validate queries.

 Once the user has received the results of the query, they can select candidate items and save them to a list to quickly and seamlessly build